ABOUT

 Healthwatch

 Healthwatch is the independent national champion for people who use health and social care services.
-They find out what matters to people, and help make sure their views shape the support they need.
-Healthwatch England supports local Healthwatch to find out what people like about services, what could be improved, and they share these views with people in power to make change happen.
+They find out what matters to people and help ensure their views shape the support they need.
+Healthwatch England supports local Healthwatch to find out what people like about services and what could be improved, and they share these views with people in power to make change happen.

 Find out more about the health issues in your area